-Where vegetative cover is lost and large exposures of lacustrine silt/clays occur, revegetation is usually slow to due to the poor drainage and rooting characteristics of the soil.
+Where vegetative cover is lost and large exposures of lacustrine silt/clays occur, revegetation is usually slow due to the poor drainage and rooting characteristics of the soil.
 A metal probe or stick can often be sunk into this unit to depths of between three and five feet, thus enabling identification even when it is covered by a thin cobble layer.
 Elongate troughs, scour holes and even deep potholes reflect its entrainment potential during scouring flows.
 Clear stream water contacting lake clays often results in an entire stream becoming turbid within 50 feet.
-In the Upper Schoharie Creek watershed this lacustrine silt/clay, along with lodgement till, are the primary sources for suspended sediment and turbidity problems.
+In the Manor Kill watershed this lacustrine silt/clay, along with lodgement till, are primary sources for suspended sediment and turbidity problems, although they are less pronounced here than in the Upper Schoharie Creek or Upper Esopus Creek watersheds.